 - Dehulled barley, not pearled

 - Whole oats (make your oatmeal the old-fashioned way with whole steel cut oats!)

 - 100 percent stone ground whole wheat

-- Corn (pop it yourself on the stove top)
+- Organic corn (pop it yourself on the stove top)

 - Rye (just be careful in choosing bread made with 100 percent rye)